ketwaroo/minetest-k-recycler/readme.md

 For example in `minetest` game, 6 wood blocks -> 8 wood stairs.
 To get back exactly 6 wood blocks you need to recycle a stack with 8 stairs.
 Or multiples thereof.
 The code currently tries to ratio the source:output quantities so that if you recycle 4 wood stairs, you can expect to get 3 wood blocks.
 Due to rounding, you'll sometimes end up with 1 extra/less ingredients when the stack quantities aren't ideal factors.

 The `k_recyclebin.partial_recycling_minimum_ratio` setting contols partial recycling somewhat.
 By default, it has a value of `0.5`, which means you need at leart half a full input stack to allow partial recycling.
 So if you supply 2 torches you will end up with either 1 coal or 1 stick.
+But recycling only 1 torch will most likely pass through unchanged.

 IMPORTANT: Note that passtrough currently can cause loss of source material if the output grid is full and there's no space to add the overflow.
 This is fine since the recycling bin is only supposed to be a way to reclaim some trash.

-Another "feature" is allowing freebies when recycling partial stacks.
+### Freebies

+Another "feature" of this recyling bin is allowing freebies when recycling partial stacks.
 There's some none zero change you'll get a full item if close enough to original stack.
 So a stack of 3 torches can give you a full 1 coal + 1 stick.

 Infinite item exploit.
 You're welcome.
 Well not really, it's basically a gamble if you'll get a free item and it's usually faster to just mine/farm things.
 But it's a little more fun if there's some randomness involved.
 See `k_recyclebin.leftover_freebies_chance` settings to tweak it slightly or disable it.